← Back to the app

 A few more, once you're in the flow:

 TabJump to the next mark.Shift+TabJump to the previous mark.EnterOpen or close the current mark's panel.QQuick-fix.
 AI rewrites the passage.
-Edit before applying.EEdit the paragraph directly.
+Edit before applying.PProtect.
+Skip this passage on future scans.EEdit the paragraph directly.
 Textarea right where you are.Ctrl+EnterApply a quick-fix from the textarea (audit mode).EscClose whatever's open.

 Teaching